 There are seven factors to consider when planning your new office look.
 They are location, enclosure, exposure, technology, temporality, perspective, and size.
 Look at the physical space and make sure it’s accessible for everyone.
 Inspect the walls, doors, windows and ceilings.
 Are there any issues there?

 Is it a loud space?
 Does it offer visual or acoustic privacy?
 Is it outfitted with high-tech or low-tech tools or can they be easily installed?
 Consider the degree to which the space invites lingering.
 Does the space focus your team’s attention?
 What about the size?
 Is it too big or small?
 Go through all these questions and you’re on your way to a great office layout.

 Update Your Office Design.

 At Direct Office Furniture, we have a range of desks to suit your office setup.
-Browse computer and corner desks, executive and reception desks, and standing desks.
+Browse office computer desks and corner desks, executive and reception desks, and standing desks.
 Whether you’re looking to improve the health of your employees, switch to an open-plan layout or update your reception area, talk to us.

 We custom make products, too, so get in touch if you have special requirements.

 Don’t be afraid to continuously update your office layout as your business evolves.
 It shouldn’t be a stagnant space.
 Let it grow as your company does.

 Stay flexible, allow for growth and don’t forget to keep communicating with your team.
 They’ll tell you what they need from the space.